¿Cuánto cuesta una montaña rusa?

 • Permanent PR Machine: Award-winning or record-setting rides fuel media attention and keep the park in the spotlight well beyond the opening season, continually refreshing interest.

-• Brand Building: Over time, a signature coaster becomes part of a park’s identity, helping it stand out in a crowded market and develop a loyal fanbase.
+• Brand Building: Con el tiempo, a signature coaster becomes part of a park’s identity, helping it stand out in a crowded market and develop a loyal fanbase.

 En breve, installing a roller coaster can be one of the savviest business moves for any amusement park—delivering thrills (and returns) for years to come.